 Please see the attached documents from the Historic Preservation Commission.
-The commission determined that the single-family structure at 39 Elmwood Street be preferably preserved and the Applicant has complied with this determination.
+The commission determined that the single-family structure at 39 Elmwood Street be preferably preserved, and the Applicant has complied with this determination however, the demolition delay period for this structure has now expired and a memorandum of agreement has not been reached.
+This means that the Applicant can now demolish the existing single-family structure on the site as-of-right.
 The design of the new buildings and the addition on the back of the preferably preserved structure respect the architectural integrity of the single-family structure that will be retained as part of the project.